-To obtain a first estimate of the astrometric uncertainty, we assume the radial and tangential directions are independent and calculate their uncertainties as FWHM/(S/N) \citep[e.g.,][]{zhou_hubble_2021}.
+To obtain a first estimate of the astrometric uncertainty, we assume the radial and tangential directions are independent and calculate their uncertainties as FWHM/(S/N) \citep[see e.g.,][]{zhou_hubble_2021}.
 As discussed in \S\ref{sec:miri-proc}, because of core saturation, \epsindA\ was centered on the frame using the unsaturated PSF wings and by comparison with an \texttt{stpsf} model.
 This model does not perfectly represent the observed PSF.
 The estimate of the PSF center also changes depending on the specific unsaturated region chosen to perform the alignment procedure.
 Based on the observed variance in center coordinates, we adopt a centering uncertainty of 0.5~pixels ($\approx$50~mas) and add it in quadrature to the above.

-The photometric uncertainty is dominated by speckle noise, which is estimated as the standard deviation of the integrated flux in non-overlapping 1~FWHM radius apertures at the separation of \epsindAb, accounting for the effect of small sample statistics \citep{mawet_fundamental_2014}.
+The photometric uncertainty is dominated by speckle noise.
+A first estimate can be made using the standard deviation of the integrated flux in non-overlapping 1~FWHM radius apertures at the separation of \epsindAb, accounting for the effect of small sample statistics \citep{mawet_fundamental_2014}.
 We note that the number of independent samples for standard deviation estimation exceeds ten at each wavelength and the correction is small.

-We also implemented \texttt{vip\_hci}'s nested sampling-based injection-recovery approach to directly estimate the uncertainty from the posterior distributions for separation, position angle, and flux and found similar or slightly smaller values compared to our initial estimates.
+We also implemented \texttt{vip\_hci}'s nested sampling-based injection-recovery approach to directly estimate the uncertainty from the posterior distributions for separation, position angle, and flux.
+This procedure yielded similar or slightly smaller values compared to our initial estimates.
 We adopt the uncertainties computed with the first method as they are larger and thus the more conservative choice.
 While the photometric estimates are expected to be robust, we would advise caution when using the astrometry given that the exact PSF center is unknown.